LinkedInAttic/venus.js/docs/source/reference/config_files.rst

 includes:
 ----------------
-Similar to libraries, includes allow us to specify groups of files that can included on the test harness page, by using the @venus-include annotation.
+Similar to libraries, includes allow us to specify groups of files that can be included on the test harness page, by using the @venus-include annotation.

 Specifying an include group can be done like so: